-This plan will be available to the public to comment on for a short period of time.
-The partnership recognises that the high level of this plan will make wider community engagement challenging.
+This plan wasill be available to the public to comment on for a short period of timewhen it was first produced.
+The partnership recognises that the high level of this plan will make wider community engagement challenging and so it is planned to develop engagement on the plan further with specific stakeholders on issues and developments that will be of interest to them as work on each priority develops.